Brussels has been an economic and cultural centre of Europe since the Middle Ages.

 Neuhaus — the inventor of the praline — has been tempting the tastebuds of chocoholics around the world since 1857.
 Other Belgian chocolate powerhouses include Godiva and Leonidas.
 All three have boutiques dotted around the capital.

-In keeping with its place as capital of the comic book, there are numerous boutiques and galleries that specialise in comic book art and collectibles.
+In keeping with its place as capital of the comic book, there are numerous shops and galleries that specialise in comic book art and collectibles.
 The best-known and most comprehensive is Multi bd.
-Tintin has an art gallery and the Smurfs have their own boutique.
+Both Tintin and the Smurfs have their own boutiques.

 Do you have any tips to add to our Brussels travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock